-Type of asset Canadian real estate fund Equitable Bank shares

-Valuation approach Property valuations are generally In 2022, Concentra Bank was

-determined using models based on acquired by Equitable Bank and

-expected capitalization rates and models the shares held have been

-that discount expected future net cash valued at \$22 by the acquirer,

-flows.
-The determination of the fair value of with planned liquidation in early

-investment property requires the use of 2023.

-estimates such as future cash flows (such

-as future leasing assumptions, rental rates,

-capital and operating expenditures) and

-discount, reversionary and overall

-capitalization rates applicable to the asset

-O'mulfie and based on current market rates.
-Nega

-Significant Discount rate None

-unobservable inputs Reversionary rate Vacancy rate

-Input values Discount range 5.5-10.0% None

-input values (2021: 5.0%-9.8%) None

-Reversionary range 3.9-9.0% (2021:3.5%-

-9.0%)

-Vacancy weighted average 5.6% (2021:

-5.9%)

-Effective Vacancy 5.4% (2021: 5.3%)

-Inter-relationship A decrease/increase in the discount rate None

-between key inputs would result in an increase/decrease in fair

-and fair value value.

-measurement A decrease/increase in the reversionary

-rate would result in an increase/decrease in

-fair value.

-A decrease/increase in the expected

-vacancy rate would generally result in an

-increase/decrease in fair value.

-vii.
+Type of asset Canadian real estate fund Equitable Bank shares Valuation approach Property valuations are generally determined using models based on expected capitalization rates and models that discount expected future net cash flows.
+The determination of the fair value of investment property requires the use of estimates such as future cash flows (such as future leasing assumptions, rental rates, capital and operating expenditures) and discount, reversionary and overall capitalization rates applicable to the asset based on current market rates.
+Sale price agreed upon in late 2023.
+Significant unobservable inputs Discount rate Reversionary rate Vacancy rate None Input values Discount range 5.5-12.0% (2023: 5.3-11.5%) Reversionary range 4.5-11.0% (2023: 4.3-10.8%) Vacancy weighted average 8.3% (2023: 5.9%) Effective Vacancy 8.8% (2023: 7.6%) None Inter-relationship between key inputs and fair value measurement A decrease/increase in the discount rate would result in an increase/decrease in fair value.
+A decrease/increase in the reversionary rate would result in an increase/decrease in fair value.
+A decrease/increase in the expected vacancy rate would generally result in an increase/decrease in fair value.
+None vii.
 Derivative financial instruments

-In the normal course of managing exposure to fluctuations in foreign exchange rates, DGCM is an enduser of forward contracts.
+In the normal course of managing exposure to fluctuations in foreign exchange rates, DGCM is an end-user of forward contracts.
 Forward contracts are for three-months, with successive renewals upon maturity, to match the existing currency risk exposure.
 These forward contracts are designated as accounting hedges.

-As at December 31, 2022, DGCM had forward contracts with a negative FMV of \$19 (2021: negative \$190).
-The notional value of the contracts was \$12,060 (2021: \$11,838).
+As at December 31, 2024, DGCM had forward contracts with a negative FMV of \$276 (2023: negative \$397).
+The notional value of the contracts was \$15,575 (2023: \$13,405).
 The counterparty of forward contracts is the Canadian Imperial Bank of Commerce.
-The maturity date of the contracts is March 16, 2023.
+The maturity date of the contracts is March 13, 2025.